Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 ![Research Design](https://github.com/Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/raw/main/Research%20Design.png)

-This research design systematically evaluates BERT models for medical text transcription, emphasizing reliability and thoroughness.
-It begins with rigorous data collection and preprocessing, ensuring the suitability of datasets for medical applications.
-By integrating advanced model selection, hyperparameter tuning, and XAI methodologies, the study aims to enhance accuracy, transparency, and reproducibility in medical AI research.
+This research design follows a reliable and comprehensive approach to assess BERT models in medical text transcription.
+First, it involves the collection and preprocessing of data, where it is made sure that the data collected is appropriate for medical use.
+Thus, through the combination of advanced model selection, hyperparameters, and XAI approaches, the study will strive to improve medical AI accuracy, transparency, and replicatability.

 # Data Preprocessing

 ![Preprocessing Flow Chart](https://github.com/Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/raw/main/Preprocessing%20Flow%20Chart.png)

-Textual data preprocessing is crucial for natural language processing, especially in specialized fields like medical transcription.
-It involves inspecting and cleaning raw text, followed by normalization, tokenization, and lemmatization to structure data for machine learning models.
-This ensures data quality, reduces noise, and enhances relevance using domain-specific knowledge, preparing the dataset for analysis and modeling efficiently
+Preprocessing text data is important in NLP, particularly in medical transcription.
+This process includes steps such as cleaning of raw text, normalizing, tokenizing and lemmatizing of data to help get data in the proper format for machine learning models.
+This helps in maintaining the quality of data and in minimizing noise and increasing relevance using the domain knowledge necessary for data analysis and modeling.

 # Model Selection

-In machine learning and artificial intelligence, selecting the right models is crucial for effective prediction and analysis.
-Our approach integrates both traditional methods like Random Forest, SVM, XGBoost, and Logistic Regression, known for their robustness in handling complex data relationships and high-dimensional spaces.
-Additionally, we leverage advanced deep learning models such as BERT, BioBERT, Clinical BERT, and RoBERTa, which excel in extracting intricate patterns from extensive datasets, particularly in domains like natural language processing and biomedical research.
-This comprehensive model selection strategy ensures we capture diverse data nuances for accurate classification and actionable insights.
+In ML and AI, choosing models is important when making analyses and predictions.
+Our approach employs some of the conventional machine learning algorithms, such as Random Forest, SVM, XGBoost, and Logistic Regression, which are among the most effective techniques for handling high-order data relationships and data operating in high-dimensional space.
+Also, we utilize contemporary deep learning models such as BERT, BioBERT, Clinical BERT, and RoBERTa; these models are effective in identifying subtle patterns across large data sets, especially in fields like natural language processing and clinical research.
+This approach to selecting the model enables us to incorporate different aspects of data for proper classification and decision-making.

 # Baseline Model Development